Jack-Baumgartel/MTG-Machine-Learning/README.md

 [If you'd like to stay informed about this project, consider joining the email list here.](https://forms.gle/iumqqGqnhXvxfDHw8)

-See the demo video going through this code here: (Not published yet, stay tuned!)
+See the demo video going through this code here (Not published yet, stay tuned!)

 [See prior demo using optical character recognition & image hashing here.](https://github.com/Jack-Baumgartel/MTG-OCR-Imagehashing)